TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-workspace.md

   ```
   We’ve encountered an error logging you in.
 Databricks support has been alerted and will begin looking into the issue right away.
   ```
   The workaround is to open a new tab in Google Chrome, or close the browser and erase its history.
-If this doesn't help, there would be an ongoing maintenance or outages.
-Please check [Databricks status page](https://status.azuredatabricks.net/) to confirm.
+If this doesn't help, there may be ongoing maintenance or outages.
+Check the  [Databricks status page](https://status.azuredatabricks.net/) to confirm.

 * Learn how to resolve errors for [instances unreachable](https://docs.microsoft.com/azure/databricks/kb/clusters/cluster-failed-launch#instances-unreachable)